 Tip 6: Be precise

 Although it seems complicated, creating your tent won’t be hard if you pay attention to details.
-Meaning that you need to be very careful when buying your constructing material.
+Meaning that you need to be very careful when buying your construction material.

 Remember!
 Everything needs to fit perfectly and it will.
 We don’t want to have some bad scenarios with the construction nor the trip.